 3. Monitoring techniques: The sampling and analysis under this section may be performed by collecting the acrylonitrile vapor on charcoal adsorption tubes or other composition adsorption tubes, with subsequent chemical analysis.
 Sampling and analysis may also be performed by instruments such as real-time continuous monitoring systems, portable direct-reading instruments, or passive dosimeters.
 Analysis of resultant samples should be by gas chromatograph.

 Appendix D lists methods of sampling and analysis which have been tested by NIOSH and OSHA for use with acrylonitrile.
-NIOSH and OSHA have validated modifications of NIOSH Method S-156 (See Appendix D) under laboratory conditions for concentrations below 1 ppm.
+NIOSH and OSHA have validated modifications of NIOSH Method S-156 (See appendix D) under laboratory conditions for concentrations below 1 ppm.
 The employer has the obligation of selecting a monitoring method which meets the accuracy and precision requirements of the standard under his unique field conditions.
-The standard requires that methods of monitoring must be accurate, to a 95-percent confidence level, to + or - 35-percent for concentrations of AN at or above 2 ppm, and to + or - 50-percent for concentrations below 2ppm.
-In addition to the methods described in Appendix D, there are numerous other methods available for monitoring for AN in the workplace.
+The standard requires that methods of monitoring must be accurate, to a 95-percent confidence level, to ±35-percent for concentrations of AN at or above 2 ppm, and to ±50-percent for concentrations below 2 ppm.
+In addition to the methods described in appendix D, there are numerous other methods available for monitoring for AN in the workplace.
 Details on these other methods have been submitted by various companies to the rulemaking record, and are available at the OSHA Docket Office.